 Traveling with Kids | Walt Disney World

 Planning a trip to Walt Disney World?
-We spent 8 days exploring all 6 parks—that’s right, we even did the water parks.
+We spent 8 days exploring all 6 parks—we even did the water parks.
 I took my notepad, talked to other Disney goers (and even some staff/Cast Members).
 Here are all the things we loved and think you’ll love too.

 Jen, I gotta ask, why Disney?